SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/Edit entity menu.md

 sortOrder: 5
 ---

 This element adds an entity menu to a screen.
-Entity menus contain items that allow you to edit an entity, create a new entity, and merge the entity with others.
+Entity menus contain items that allow you to edit an entity, create a new entity, merge the entity with others.

 A default configured menu is available **for customers and companies**.